 A new storm pond was constructed in the Bebo Grove day use area of Fish Creek Provincial Park.

 The pond is a hybrid wet pond-wetland where wetland water levels will vary with the seasons and amount of rainfall.

 A new asphalt trail has been constructed around the south perimeter of the pond to connect with existing trails in Fish Creek.
 Construction is complete.

 The storm pond will allow for storage of stormwater during rain events and improve the quality of the water discharged to Fish Creek by separation and settlement of suspended solids.

 Newly created picnic areas and lookouts surrounding the pond will provide spaces for park users to enjoy the improved aesthetics of the Bebo Grove area and the wet pond will attract more bird and wildlife species.

 This project spans Cedarbrae, Braeside, Woodlands and Woodbine, and aims to implement localized improvements in order to alleviate existing flooding issues.

-- Spill route improvements (Site 9) improve overland flow paths and reduces the depth of ponding at spill points in the local neighbourhood.
+- Spill route improvements improve overland flow paths and reduces the depth of ponding at spill points in the local neighbourhood.

-Construction of a berm at the east edge of the the St. Cyril school playfields will begin late summer.
+Construction of a berm at the east edge of the St. Cyril school playfields will begin in summer 2021.
 The berm will help to reduce stormwater drainage flowing east from the playfields and alleviate flooding of properties.